colonyos/documentation/content/colonies-cli.rst

     Available Commands:
       assign      Assign a process to a executor close       Close a process as successful
-      delete      Delete a process
+      remove      Remove a process
-      deleteall   Delete all processes
+      removeall   Remove all processes
       fail        Close a process as failed
       get         Get info about a process
       ps          List all running processes